San Gabriel Mission High School: History

-When the Claretians withdrew from the school, San Gabriel Mission High School became solely an all-girls' school in the fall of 1971.
+In the fall of 1971 San Gabriel Mission High School became an all-girls' school, at which time the Claretians withdrew.
 It has maintained its full accreditation through the Western Association of Schools and Colleges since 1954.

 In the Fall of 1994, the new chemistry lab was finished and in the Fall of 1996, the new Physical Science Lab was opened.
 In 1997 a chapel was completed.
 In the Fall of 1999, a new biology lab was completed.
-Also, 2007 saw the opening of a new exercise room, which is currently under renovation.
-In addition, in 2008 a new floor was added to the auditorium; and, in 2009 a new dance studio was completed.
+2007 saw the opening of a new exercise room, which is currently under renovation.
+In 2008 the auditorium floor was replaced, and in 2009 a new dance studio was completed.

-On April 5, 1981, the first San Gabriel Mission High School Alumni Association meeting was held in the Auditorium, under the direction of Sister Carolyn Kolander, Principal, and Sister Judith Mary, the class of '60.
-James Taylor, ‘57 was elected as the first president.

-Notable alumni include: Father Ralph Berg, CMF '53, returned to Mission as pastor in June 1978, serving the parish for three years in this capacity.
-In 1981, he was sent to Nigeria to work in the Claretian missions and upon his return, served once again as pastor of Mission.
-Peter Mullin '58, businessman and owner of the Mullin Automotive Museum; Dr. Katherine Medvetz Poehlmann '60, author; Father Frank Ferrante, CMF '62, served as Provincial for the Claretian order; Katherine Burns Sartori ‘63, author; renowned soprano Alba Quezada ‘71 and mezzo-soprano, Suzanna Guzman ‘73; and Carol Najera Edwards '78, Deputy District Attorney.
-Also, alumni have returned to their Alma Mater showing their support.
-In 1989, alumni Kenny Loggins ‘66, singer and song writer, helped SGMHS celebrate its 40th anniversary.
-In 2012, alumni Kim Baldonado ‘82, NBC news reporter, was the commencement speaker at graduation.

 Academics

 SGMHS is accredited by the WCEA/WASC and follows archdiocesan and state mandates.

 San Gabriel Mission High School offers Enrichment Courses, SAT Prep, Personal College Admissions Advisement, Advanced Placement (AP) courses, the AP Capstone Program.

 The school briefly held the International Baccalaureate (IB) programme.